 All you Moms out there probably know the importance of a good nights rest.
 Without it, we are more cranky, irritable, and our mental health suffers.
 I often have patients ask me how to sleep better.
 There is something called “sleep hygiene” that I recommend to all of my patients, young and old, who are having insomnia and trouble sleeping.
 This is usually the first step your doctor will recommend before reaching for the prescription pad or any further testing.
 For people with insomnia or sleep deprivation the best proven treatment is not with medication but actually specialized cognitive behavioural therapy for insomnia.

 Sleep hygiene is a set of habits that will help you that you can start to form at night time to help the brain “shut off” so to speak.
 Because our brains are active and busy throughout the day, its hard for our brains just to turn off when we want them to.
 For my patients who want to learn how to sleep better, sleep hygiene can help the brain wind down, and is often used to help insomnia.

 Parts of our society also contribute to peoples having difficulty sleeping – screens from iPads, iPhones, laptops, and TVs are a major contributor.
 These screens emit a type of light (blue light) that actually interferes with our hormones in our brain (melatonin) which disrupts our bodies sleep-wake rhythms.
-As a result, its more difficult to fall asleep at night.
+As a result, sleep can be disrupted and sleep deprivation can result.

 - Create a comfortable sleep environment that is quiet, clean, and dark!
 Make sure your room does not have light coming in during the time you are asleep.